willi-esti/dashboard_logs/README.md

   - View log files from the server.
   - Download log files.
   - Stream log content in real-time.
   - Ability to add multiple log directories.
-(Upcoming)

 - **WebSocket Integration**:
   - Real-time updates for service status and log streaming.